meiosis97/SincastDev/README.md

 ## 2023-12-12
 1. Formally build what we proposed yesterday into the package.
 2. Reeditting R documentation.
-We deleted also \code{@aliases} roxygen2 label: they are used to assign alternative names to a S4 generic, not used to add an additional label to the generic.
+We deleted also `@aliases` roxygen2 label: they are used to assign alternative names to a S4 generic, not used to add an additional label to the generic.
 3. Some minor modifications on message format and typos.

 ## 2023-12-11